IndyCar points lead constantly changing hands in wild season | Times Leader

 Click here to subscribe today or Login.

-Marcus Ericsson of Chip Ganassi Racing overtook Team Penske’s Will Power and moved back into the points lead after a The points lead has changed hands after each of the last six events.
+Marcus Ericsson of Chip Ganassi Racing overtook Team Penske’s Will Power and moved back into the points lead after a second-place finish Sunday at Road America.
+The points lead has changed hands after each of the last six events.

 “Yeah, I’d like to stop that,” Ericsson quipped after the race.